 However, you can drive to the beginning of it (that’s what I did), after visiting the ancient City of Ubar.

 Having an experienced guide is mandatory, even if you have your own 4×4.
 You should know that Rub’ al Khali is not like the deserts you find around Dubai or Riyadh, but here we are talking about 100-meter dunes made of shifting sands.

-Remember to check my travel guide to Oman
+Don’t forget to check our travel guide to Oman.